 Cassidy leads here with enterprise-grade security, including SOC 2 Type II certification, GDPR and HIPAA compliance, SSO, and role-based access controls.
 If you're in a regulated industry or your compliance team needs to sign off, Cassidy checks the boxes.

-Relay.app offers solid security for teams of all sizes, including SOC 2 Type II certification and GDPR compliance, but Cassidy's compliance certifications give it an edge for enterprise buyers with strict requirements.
+Relay.app offers solid security for teams of all sizes, including SOC 2 Type II certification and GDPR compliance.
+For most teams, that's more than enough.
+But Cassidy's HIPAA compliance and deeper enterprise controls give it an edge for buyers with strict regulatory requirements.

 The bottom line